GibrielSpiteri/TicTacToe/README.md

 If the AI has one space occupied in a winning line it recieves 1 point, for two owned spaces it recieves 10 points, and for 3 owned spaces it recieves 100 points.
 For any spaces owned by the player a negative score is given.
 If there are empty spaces no points are awarded and if win is blocked by the player, and vice versa, a score of 0 is returned.
 The scores for each line are then added together and the algorithm chooses the move that awards the highest/lowest amount of points, dependent on its maximize and minimize cycle.

 From my experimentation it appears when using this scoring system and maximum depth from 1 to 3 results in an unbeatable AI.
-However, I do notice there is slight problem with the system where the AI will delay a win if it can choose a space that gives it another winning move.
+However, I do notice there is slight problem with the system where the AI will delay a win if it can choose a space that gives it another winning move, when the depth is 2 or less.
 Here is one such example:
 The computers best value was 1 and moved to [2, 2]
    |   |
 -----------